yanxue06/CSV_Normalization/README.md

 # CSV_Normalization Tool

-The program helps normalize csv date and phone number columns.
+## Features
+This program leverages multiprocessing to efficiently normalize CSV data, including phone numbers and dates.
+It also uses a tkinter user interface.